-Candidates must hold a primary medical or dental qualification approved by the GMC or General Dental Council (GDC) and must be currently registered with the GMC or GDC in the UK or the appropriate body in the country where they are practising.
+Candidates must be registered medical or dental practitioners.
+Candidates who hold a primary medical or dental qualification approved by the GMC or General Dental Council (GDC) and must be currently registered with the GMC or GDC in the UK or the appropriate body in the country where they are practising.
 Candidates holding a medical or dental qualification not accepted by the GMC or GDC in the UK must provide appropriate documents with their application form to demonstrate current registration or permission to practise in the country or territory of domicile either in which the qualification was granted or where they are practising.

-The following specialties/examinations are open to medical candidates only: Dermatopathology, Forensic Pathology, Histopathology, Neuropathology, Paediatric Pathology, the Certificate in Higher Autopsy Training, the Certificate in Higher Cervical Cytology Training, and the Certificate in Medical Genetics.
+The following specialties/examinations are open to medical candidates only: Dermatopathology, Forensic Pathology, Haematology, Histopathology, Neuropathology, Paediatric Pathology, the Certificate in Higher Autopsy Training, the Certificate in Higher

+Cervical Cytology Training, and the Certificate in Medical Genetics.
 Oral Pathology is open to dental candidates only.